• Free shipping on all orders

 Conclusion

+Can dogs eat spicy food?
 The short answer is no, dogs cannot eat chili or spicy food.
 Chili contains capsaicin, which causes discomfort and a burning sensation in the mouth and throat when eaten, which is as unpleasant for your pup as it is for you!
 Spicy food also gives dogs an upset tummy and can cause extreme thirst.
 Although not life threatening, these short-term effects can be very distressing for your pet.

-Spicy food also contains other ingredients which could be toxic to your pup, such as onions and garlic.
+Spicy food also contains other ingredients that could be toxic to your pup, such as onions and garlic.
 It’s best to avoid offering your dog any spicy food, and if they do get their paws on any, contact your veterinarian for advice.

-Related Read:
+Related Reads:

 Featured Image Credit: Steve Buissinne, Pixabay